DanielCech/Midi2Hydrogen/README.md

 The binary is available in the release section.
 Or build it by yourself :-).

+## Future plans

+* Support MIDI files with more than one track
+* Support for various Hydrogen drumsets and custom instrument mapping

 ## Contributing

 - Feel free to open an issue